EliabParra/nodejs-backend-architecture/docs/en/03-configuration.md

 - `params` can be an Array (recommended), an Object, or a single value.
 - If you pass an Object, `db.exe` converts it into an array by iterating its properties; **the property order must match the `$1..$n` order** in your SQL query.

+Safer option (named params):

+- If you prefer objects, use `db.exeNamed(schema, queryName, paramsObj, orderKeys)` where `orderKeys` is an array like `['person_id','person_na','person_ln']`.
+- This forces a stable order and can fail fast if keys are missing/extra or if the SQL placeholder count does not match.

 In other projects you can add new schemas (e.g. `inventory`, `billing`) and put feature-specific SQL there.